mmwyl/ai-dev-tasks/generate-tasks.md

 ## Interaction Model

 The process explicitly requires a pause after generating parent tasks to get user confirmation ("Go") before proceeding to generate the detailed sub-tasks.
+For execution, the task list may declare an "Execution Mode" in the "Execution Configuration" section (`Default` or `Auto`).
+In `Auto` mode, the AI executes all sub-tasks under a parent task continuously and pauses only after the parent task completes for review; quality gates remain unchanged.
 Before proceeding, the AI must review the "Critical Details Extraction" with the user and confirm alignment.
 This ensures both the high-level plan and the key implementation details are aligned before diving into execution.

 ## Target Audience